GoogleFeud/Nakamura/README.md

 ## HTTPClient

-The `Client` class extneds the `HTTPClient` class, which is made specifically for HTTP requests to the Discord API.
+The `Client` class extends the `HTTPClient` class, which is made specifically for HTTP requests to the Discord API.
 You can use this class without having a `Client`class.
 **Note:** Some of the API endpoints require a connection to the gateway, so you must have a running bot to send messages for example.
 You can use this class when you don't have access to any `Client` objects, but still want to interact with the API.

 ```js